Stoneman's 1865 raid

 Stoneman's raid in 1865, also called Stoneman's last raid, was a military campaign in the Upper South during the American Civil War, by Union cavalry troops led by General George Stoneman, in the region of eastern Tennessee, western North Carolina and southwestern Virginia.

+The song "The night they drove old Dixie down" by The Band, mentions Stoneman's cavalry tearing up the tracks that Virgil Cain had worked for the railroad on.